Arthur Abraham: Abraham vs. Nielsen

 On 13 March 2018, Danish newspaper BT reported that Abraham and Danish boxer Patrick Nielsen could fight next, although there was no agreement, the bout was being lightly discussed.
 Nielsen was coming off a loss to British boxer John Ryder in October 2017.
 On 19 March, the fight was officially confirmed to take place on 28 April at the Baden Arena in Offenburg, Germany.
 On fight night, Abraham dropped Nielsen on his way to edge out a win via split decision after 12 rounds to win the vacant WBO International title.
-Two judges scored the bout 116-111 each for Abraham and the remaining judge scored it 114-113 for Nielsen.
+Two judges scored the bout 116–111 each for Abraham and the remaining judge scored it 114–113 for Nielsen.
 Abraham pressured Nielsen throughout landing heavy shots.
 Nielsen used good movement around the ring, catching Abraham with jabs and combinations, however, he lacked the punching power to keep Abraham at a distance.

+Retirement

+In 2021, Abraham announced his retirement from boxing following a successful career with a record of 47–6 (30 KOs).
+One of the main reasons for retirement, at the age of 40, was to spend more time with his family.

 Life outside of boxing

 Abraham appeared in Cologne, Germany for an exhibition match against entertainer Oliver Pocher on 24 October 2009 in a bouncy, castle-like "ring" and fought with huge, air-cushion-like boxing gloves.
 On 9 April 2010, Abraham took to the dance show Let's Dance on RTL with partner Nina Uszkureit, but left after the first episode of the show in order to concentrate fully on his boxing career.

 In the film Max Schmeling (2010), he played a supporting role of boxer Richard Vogt, Schmeling's last opponent.
 Just as in real life, Ulli Wegner was in his corner.

 German actor and producer Til Schweiger invited Abraham to act in his film Crime Scene (2013).
 Til and Abraham had been friends for a long time.
 Abraham played a pimp that is a leader of a gang that controls the shadow business in the film.

 Abraham was among the panel of judges for the "Miss Germany" beauty pageant in 2012 and 2013.

 On 9 January 2013, the RA Ministry of Diaspora hosted a presser for Abraham.
 Minister Hranush Hakobyan praised Abraham as a role model and awarded him the "Poghos Nubar" medal.

 Abraham sent a letter of condolence on the death of Vladimir Yengibaryan to his family.